Polygamists may not face jail time under new Utah bill

 They later lost an attempt to overturn the polygamy law in court.

-The new proposal would significantly lower the potential penalties for consenting adult polygamists but keep harsher penalties for abuse and other crimes sometimes linked to polygamy.
+The new proposal would significantly lower the potential penalties for consenting adult polygamists but keep harsher penalties for other crimes sometimes linked to polygamy, including the new addition of coerced marriage.
+Some pro-polygamy advocates have pushed back, arguing that those enhancements create an unfair association with their communities.

 Others, though, say that easing restrictions on polygamous marriages won’t do much to help victims and could even make things worse.
 Melissa Ellis grew up in the polygamous Kingston group and said she worries that leaders could consider it a victory if the state lightened penalties.